-In this article, I'll go over what I believe it takes to become an iOS developer in 2021.
+In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

-I'm aiming this squarely at two groups of people, absolute Swift beginners – people who have never built anything for iOS before – and so-called false beginners – people who have tried to learn Swift before but never really achieved their goal of getting a full-time job.
+We're aiming this guide squarely at two groups of people, absolute Swift beginners (Swift is the language that is used to code iOS apps) – people who have never built anything for iOS before – and so-called false beginners – people who have tried to learn Swift before but never really achieved their goal of getting a full-time job.

 Regardless of your current level, the goal here is the same.
 To put you in a position to apply for a junior iOS developer role at a company.

 We'll look at the skills you should be learning, the courses you can take, how to get connected to the community, common mistakes people make, and more.

 Best of all, everything we'll discuss will be completely free, so you won't have to pay anything to follow along.

 Seriously, far too many people believe that spending a lot of money will put them on the fast track to their dream job, when the most important factors are determination and willpower.